mlab817/faqs/src/fertilizer-and-pesticide-authority/what-were-the-actions-undertaken-to-ban-hazardous-pesticides.md

 ---
  title: What were the actions undertaken to ban hazardous pesticides?

-tags: ["actions","undertaken","ban","hazardous","pesticides"]

  ---

-### Fertilizer and Pesticide Authority
+## Fertilizer and Pesticide Authority

-## What were the actions undertaken to ban hazardous pesticides?
+# What were the actions undertaken to ban hazardous pesticides?

  - The FPA restricts and bans pesticides that exceeds the Maximum Residue Limit (MRL) or the maximum concentration of a pesticide residue permitted in or on agricultural commodity, or animal feed, through issuance of FPA Board Resolutions and FPA Circulars after consultation with various industry stakeholders and other government agencies.